 This Polk Audio subwoofer is really loud, it’s quality materials allow high volume levels.
 Be warned, you should limit yourself from continued exposure to volumes above 85 decibels.
 Yet, in case you go over the edge with loudness, its superior compression circuitry steps in to limit the amount of distortion you may get with higher volume levels.

-Overall, this subwoofer is a quality package in itself, they’re better off if paired it with some Polk speakers for maximum performance.
+Overall, this subwoofer is a quality package in itself, they’re better off if paired with some Polk speakers for maximum performance.

 This Yamaha unit provides 100W dynamic power through a 10-inch cone woofer, using its own Advanced YST II technology which results in a powerful and rich subwoofer sound.
 Moreover, it also features Yamaha’s New Twisted Flare Port that makes more clear audio.
 That way, when the subwoofer booms those hip-hop songs, it won’t distort in any way.

-On the same context, in the company’s own line of subwoofers, the NS-SW100 stands as a midrange subwoofer, it may not have a built-in amplifier but makes up for that in size compared to the SW200.
+In the same context, in the company’s own line of subwoofers, the NS-SW100 stands as a midrange subwoofer, it may not have a built-in amplifier but makes up for that in size compared to the SW200.
 It trades power for a 10-inch cone and leaves you the possibility to use an amp if you want to get the most of it.

 In conclusion, the NS-SW100 is a fine subwoofer that stays on an affordable price tag.
 Keep in mind that it doesn’t include an amplifier, so it could fall short in power.

-The PSW8 is made as a part of a specialty series, built for home theater, audio, and other indoor purposes.
+The PSW8 is made as a part of a specialty series, built for home theatre, audio, and other indoor purposes.
 It comes with an amplifier that delivers 300 watts of peak power, directed to an 8” subwoofer, packing a punch for a small cone.

 On top of that, the subwoofer structure is made of an MDF enclosure designed to reflex the bass’ acoustics.
-The unit can be placed on walls or on the floor, depending if you want for the ceiling, home or surround system.
+The unit can be placed on walls or the floor, depending on if you want for the ceiling, home, or surround system.

 At the back of the PSW8, we have high and low-level inputs, an LL output, low pass frequency controls, phase and auto power on switch.
 This subwoofer works only on 120V power outlets, so avoid wanting to fry the subwoofer with a 240V electric socket.